 - Force Him To Cheer Up

 For sure, you want the other person to start being happy about the things that he has in his life.
+You want him to focus on gratitude.
 Well, sad to say, forcing him to act in such a manner will only look like you are pressuring him to become someone that he is not.
 As a result, he would become more depressed than ever.
 The best thing to do at this point is to let him act based on what he is feeling.
 What is important is that you make yourself available to him.

 - Accuse Him Of Being Melodramatic